Home > Companies > Glean

 Glean was founded in 2019 by Arvind Jain, a distinguished engineer from Google Search, along with several other ex-Google engineers.
 The founding team identified a critical problem while working at Rubrik (Jain's previous startup): as companies scaled rapidly, employees struggled to find information scattered across numerous SaaS applications, leading to significant productivity losses.

-Glean found product-market fit as an AI-powered enterprise search platform for mid-market technology companies with 500-2,000 employees.
+Glean found product-market fit as an AI-powered enterprise search platform for mid-market technology companies with 500–2,000 employees.
 These companies were large enough to experience acute information discovery problems but agile enough to quickly adopt new tools.
-Initial customers included fast-growing tech companies like Databricks, Canva, and Confluent, who needed a solution to help employees quickly find information across their rapidly expanding knowledge bases.
+Initial customers included fast-growing tech companies like Databricks, Canva, and Confluent.

 Business Model

-The core product connects to and indexes content across all enterprise systems (Salesforce, ServiceNow, Google Workspace, etc.) to create a unified search experience.
+The core product connects to and indexes content across all enterprise systems (Salesforce, ServiceNow, Google Workspace, etc.) to create a unified search and agentic execution layer.

-Glean's key technical differentiator is its deep understanding of enterprise permissions and governance - ensuring users only see content they're authorized to access while maintaining security compliance.
-The company has built hundreds of pre-built integrations, creating a strong moat against competitors trying to enter the space.
+Glean's key technical differentiator is its permissions-aware governance model—ensuring users only see content they're authorized to access while maintaining security compliance.
+Hundreds of pre-built connectors create a structural advantage against new entrants.

 Competition